-As at 31 August 2022, the Academy Trust had reserves of £2,044,315, this comprised of:
+As at 31 August 2023, the Academy Trust had reserves of £2,111,507, this comprised of:

-- The Restricted Income Fund of £0.
-This figure represents the amount of restricted funding received, including the General Annual Grant, less the amount spent; - The Restricted Fixed Asset Fund of £2,212,505.
-This related to: - Capitalised fixed assets of £2,083,401, which is the cost of the tangible and intangible assets held by the academy, net of depreciation and any provision for impairment. - Unspent Conditional Improvement Fund grant of £129,104.
-These funds will be spent, in full, by the end of the project.

-These funds could only be realised for use by the Academy through the sale of such assets;

-- The Restricted Pension Fund of -£274,000.
+- The Restricted Income Fund of £6,235.
+This figure represents the amount of restricted funding received, including the General Annual Grant, less the amount spent; - The Restricted Fixed Asset Fund of £2,026,157.
+This related to capitalised fixed assets, which is the cost of the tangible and intangible assets held by the academy, net of depreciation and any provision for impairment £2,009,537 plus unexpended capital funds totalling £16,620.
+These funds could only be realised for use by the Academy through the sale of such assets; - The Restricted Pension Fund of £0.
 This is the pension deficit relating to the academy trust.
-The academy trust will continue to make pension contributions, as advised by the scheme actuary and expects that this deficit will be addressed through increased employers' pension contributions in future periods, which will impact the academy trust's future cash flow; and - The Unrestricted Income Fund of £105,810.
+The academy trust will continue to make pension contributions, as advised by the scheme actuary. - The Unrestricted Income Fund of £79,115.
 This is the excess of unrestricted income generated by the Academy over expenditure relating to unrestricted activities.